 Backup Plan: Goldwater Lake

-Why: Nestled deeper in the pines, Goldwater Lake is often shielded from the prevailing winds that can make Lynx Lake unfishable.
-It is aggressively stocked by AZGFD with Rainbow Trout and serves as one of the rare, unique waters where you might encounter a stocked, threatened Gila Trout.
+Nestled deeper in the ponderosa pines, the 15-acre Goldwater Lake is often shielded from the prevailing winds that can make Lynx Lake unfishable,.
+It is aggressively stocked by AZGFD with Rainbow Trout and features excellent shore access, fishing docks, and boat ramps (electric motors only),.

-Tactical Approach: The fish in Goldwater Lake are subjected to a barrage of standard bait rigs and PowerBait.
-To stand out from the crowd and trigger strikes from pressure-educated trout, utilize a Pistol Pete fly (in black or olive) trailed 3 to 4 feet behind a clear, water-filled casting bubble.
-Cast parallel to the shoreline drop-offs and employ a painfully slow retrieve with occasional, sharp twitches.
-This presentation perfectly mimics a swimming nymph or a fleeing leech.
+Tactical Approach: The fish in Goldwater Lake see a barrage of standard bait rigs.
+To stand out, utilize a black or olive Pistol Pete fly trailed 3 to 4 feet behind a clear, water-filled casting bubble.
+Cast parallel to the shoreline drop-offs and employ a painfully slow retrieve with occasional sharp twitches to mimic a swimming nymph or a fleeing leech.

 Tight lines!